Click on thumbnail images to enlarge

 Trier x seedling.
 Home bred, large shrub with clusters of apricot buds which fade to creamy white.
 Gorgeous scent.
 Very similar to Trier but bigger flowers.
 Makes a great hedge Available now

 Home bred, 1 metre plus bush with mixed colour flowers, reminiscent of Mutabilis but in a many petalled form.
-Also has a lovely fragrance. available soon
+Also has a lovely fragrance. available now

 Small bush, patio size with very pretty flat rosettes of soft pink.
-Scent of Myrrh Small plants available soon
+Scent of Myrrh sold out

 This rose makes a large arching shrub with elegant leaves and very few thorns.

 It also has a lovely fragrance and very pretty red and yellow stamens.
-Available soon.
+Available now.

 Weiti Gypsy (2016)